-When you’re in a healthy relationship, everything just kind of works.
-Sure, there are bumps in the road, but you generally make decisions together, openly discuss any problems that arise, and genuinely enjoy each other’s company.
+In a healthy relationship, everything just kind of works.
+Sure, you might disagree from time to time or come upon other bumps in the road, but you generally make decisions together, openly discuss any problems that arise, and genuinely enjoy each other’s company.

 Depending on the nature of the relationship, signs of toxicity can be subtle or highly obvious, explains Carla Marie Manly, PhD, author of “Joy from Fear.”

-If you’re in a toxic relationship, you may recognize some of these signs in yourself, your partner, or the relationship itself.
+When you’re in a toxic relationship, you might not always find it easy to notice the red flags popping up.
+All the same, you could notice some of these signs in yourself, your partner, or the relationship itself.

 “Healthy relationships are based on a mutual desire to see the other succeed in all areas of life,” Caraballo says.
 But when things turn toxic, every achievement becomes a competition.

-While it’s normal to experience jealousy from time to time, Caraballo explains it can become an issue if you can’t get yourself to think or feel positively about their success.
+While it’s perfectly fine to experience a little envy from time to time, Caraballo explains it can become an issue if your envy keeps you from thinking positively about your partner’s successes.